Alluxio/alluxio/docs/Metrics-System.md

 # Supported Metrics

+Metrics are classified as:

+* General: overall measures of the cluster (e.g. CapacityTotal).
+* Logical Operations: number of operations performed (e.g. FilesCreated).
+* RPC Invocations: number of RPC invocations per operation (e.g. CreateFileOps).

 The following shows the details of the available metrics.

+## Master

-### Master
+### General

 * CapacityTotal: Total capacity of the file system in bytes.
 * CapacityUsed: Used capacity of the file system in bytes.